-7.1 The • The discipline has as objective the selection and the evaluation, as a user, of general the dedicated software and different tools for computer-aided design (CAD), for objective of applications in the field of systems engineering, computers, information and the subject communications technology.
-7.2 Specific • Using the integrated hardware-software design (co-design) and the objectives programming engineering as development methodologies, including the 3 modelling at the system level.
+(resulting from the grin of the specific competences arquiter) 7.1 The • The discipline has as objective the selection and the evaluation, as a user, of general the dedicated software and different tools for computer-aided design (CAD), for objective of applications in the field of systems engineering, computers, information and the subject communications technology.
+7.2 Specific • Using the integrated hardware-software design (co-design) and the objectives programming engineering as development methodologies, including the 5 modelling at the system level.

-8.1 Course Teaching No. of hours/ methods Observations 1.
-General presentation of the OrCAD 9 package software 1.1.OrCAD Capture 1.2.OrCAD PSPICE 1.3.OrCAD Layout Free exposure, with the presentation of the course with video projector, on the board or online 2 h 2.
-Electric schemes drawing 2.1.
-Electric schemes drawing with OrCAD Capture 2.2.
-Electric schemes processing Free exposure, with the presentation of the course with video projector, on the board or online 6 h
+T 1:

+8.1 Course Teaching No. of hours/

+methods Observations

+Free exposure,

+1. General presentation of the OrCAD 9 package software with the

+1.1.OrCAD Capture presentation of 2 h

+1.2.OrCAD PSPICE the course with 2 11

+1.3.OrCAD Layout video projector,

+1.5.01CAD Layout on the board or

+online

+Free exposure,

+2. Electric schemes drawing with the

+2.1.Electric schemes drawing with OrCAD Capture presentation of

+2.2.Electric schemes processing the course with 6 h

+2.2.
+Electre schemes processing video projector,

+on the board or

+online